By Dr. Mercola

-The loss of CoQ10 leads to loss of cell energy and increased free radicals which, in turn, can further damage your mitochondrial DNA, effectively setting into motion an evil circle of increasing free radicals and mitochondrial damage.
+The loss of CoQ10 to loss of cell energy and increased free radicals which, in turn, can further damage your mitochondrial DNA, effectively setting into motion an evil circle of increasing free radicals and mitochondrial damage.

 Tragically, despite all this overwhelming evidence and research, there are no official FDA-required warnings regarding CoQ10 depletion from taking statin drugs, and nearly all physicians fail to inform you about this problem if you are taking statins.

 As your body gets more and more depleted of CoQ10, you may suffer from fatigue, muscle weakness and soreness, and eventually heart failure.
 So if you’re taking statin drugs, it’s imperative that you take CoQ10 or, preferably, ubiquinol, the reduced, electron-rich form of coenzyme Q10.

 One of the most common side effects associated with statins is rhabdomyolysis, a serious degenerative muscle tissue condition that causes muscle pain and stiffness, and may lead to kidney damage.

 It’s known that statin-induced suppression of ubiquinol may contribute to rhabdomyolysis, so in a new study researchers determined what would happen if cells were treated with the statin medication simvastatin along with ubiquinol.1

 As expected, treatment with simvastatin significantly reduced the cells’ mitochondrial content, as well as cell viability.
 However, “both [were] rescued by simultaneous treatment with ubiquinol.”
 The researchers noted: